Estimated $2.7K worth of Merrie Monarch items stolen on Big Isle

 Hawaii island police are investigating the burglary of valuable items from the Merrie Monarch Festival office in Hilo.

-Police said at about 7:49 a.m. today, patrol officers responded to a reported burglary at the Piilani Street office.

-Between 10 a.m.
-Sunday and 7 a.m. today, an unknown suspect or suspects broke into the office and took off with several items, including a gilt frame with a display of 12 Merrie Monarch Royal Court Medals.
+Police said patrol officers responded to a reported burglary at the organization’s Piilani Street office at about 7:49 a.m.
+Monday.
+Police said the break-in occurred between 10 a.m.
+Sunday and 7 a.m.
+Monday and that several items were taken, including a gilt frame with a display of 12 Merrie Monarch Royal Court medals.
 Police said the value of the items stolen is estimated at $2,700.

-Festival vice president Kathy Kawelu said it is the first time in recent history that there has been a burglary at the office near Edith Kanaka‘ole Multi-Purpose Stadium, and that security for the office will be increased.
+Festival Vice President Kathy Kawelu said it is the first time in recent history that there has been a burglary at the office, which is near Edith Kanaka‘ole Multi-Purpose Stadium, and that security for the office will be increased.

-The Merrie Monarch Festival organization is a nonprofit that puts on a week-long festival and prestigious hula competition every spring honoring the legacy of King David Kalakaua.
-This last April marked the organization’s 60th year.
+The Merrie Monarch Festival organization is a nonprofit that puts on a weeklong festival and prestigious hula competition every spring honoring the legacy of King David Kalakaua.
+April marked the organization’s 60th year.

-The medals stolen are specifically worn by a volunteer representing King Kalakaua in the royal court.
+The medals stolen are worn by a volunteer representing King Kalakaua in the royal court.

-“You hope for the best,” said Kawelu.
+“You hope for the best,” Kawelu said.
 “We’re hoping to get those medals back so our king can shine.”

-Police are investigating the burglary.
-Anyone with information should call the department’s non-emergency line at 808-935-3311 or contact Detective John Balberde at john.balberde@hawaiicounty.gov.
+Anyone with information can call the department’s nonemergency line at 808-935-3311 or email Detective John Balberde at john. balberde@hawaiicounty.gov.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.